Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **First Power Nut:** You will naturally get one just from working in your field with the hoe.
 It is random when it happens so there is no actual looking for it.
 It can even be on tilled soil, though unless you are just grinding for it, it is better to just let it come naturally and only grind if it is the last one you are trying to get.

 **Second Power Nut:** Fishing can get you a few.
-One is simply fish, one will eventually be caught.
+One is from simply fishing, as one will eventually be caught.

-**Third Power Nut:** If you catch a large fish, there is a pond in the forest by the tent.
-If you throw it in, an Imp will appear and give you a Power Nut.
+**Third Power Nut:** If you catch a large fish, go to the pond in the forest by the tent.
+If you throw the large fish in, an Imp will appear and give you a Power Nut.

 **Fourth Power Nut:** If you catch a small fish, you can go to the pond in the mountains by the tent and the Imp will give you another one.
 This one is blue and you will use less stamina in rainy weather after eating it.

 **Fifth Power Nut:** When you go to the mines and reach level 4, you can dig and find a Power Nut.

-**Sixth Power Nut:** Win the Egg Festival and your price will be a Power Nut
+**Sixth Power Nut:** Win the Egg Festival and your prize will be a Power Nut

 **Seventh Power Nut:** During the Flower Festival, there is a travelling merchant dressed in black.
 You can buy one from him for 1000G

 **Eighth Power Nut:** If you go to the Harvest Goddess and offer a vegetable to her in the morning, she will ask you a question.
 Answer with Strength and she will give you a Power Nut.

-**Ninth Power Nut:** In Winter, when the fisherman’s pond is froze, there is a rock.
+**Ninth Power Nut:** In Winter, when the fisherman’s pond is frozen, there is a rock.
 Go and hit it with your golden hammer as hard as you can.

 **Tenth Power Nut:** You will need to plant flowers in your fields.
 You will need at least 8 (I just planted one patch).
 Eventually a boy named Stu will ask for one but have no money.
 He will offer you marbles, so take them.
 Afterwards, if you have not already, go make friends with the harvest sprites.
 When you get their friendship up enough, the one at the table will offer to trade a Power Nut for the marbles.